This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this single serving cheese grits recipe, check out our Leftover Ingredients Recipe Finder.

-• Corn Grits: The base of this dish.
-Use old-fashioned, stone-ground corn grits, not quick or instant varieties.
-The grits should be flaky and coarsely ground.
+• Corn Grits: Use old-fashioned, stone-ground grits for the best texture and flavor.
+Avoid quick or instant grits, as they won’t yield the same creamy consistency.
 I often use Bob’s Red Mill Corn Grits, either gluten-free or regular.

-• Garlic Powder: Adds a subtle garlic flavor.
-You can use fresh minced garlic if you prefer.
+• Garlic Powder: Adds a mild garlic flavor.
+If you prefer, use fresh minced garlic instead.

-• Smoked Paprika: Adds a smoky depth to the dish.
-Regular paprika can be used if you don’t have smoked paprika.
+• Smoked Paprika: Brings a smoky depth to the dish.
+Regular paprika can be used if that’s what you have.

-• Cheese: I use sharp cheddar cheese, but you can also try smoked gouda or goat cheese.
+• Cheese: I use sharp cheddar, but smoked gouda or goat cheese are great alternatives.
 Any cheese that melts well will work.

-• Butter: A small amount of salted butter adds extra creaminess and flavor.
+• Butter: A small amount of salted butter enhances the creaminess and flavor.

-• Salt: Enhances the overall flavor.
+• Salt: Essential for seasoning.
 Adjust to taste.

 Recipe Variations

-• Spicy Cheese Grits: Add a pinch of cayenne pepper or diced jalapeños for a spicy kick.
+• Spicy Cheese Grits: Add a pinch of cayenne pepper or diced jalapeños for some heat.

-• Herb Cheese Grits: Mix in fresh herbs like parsley, chives, or thyme for added flavor.
+• Herb Grits: Mix in fresh parsley, chives, or thyme for extra flavor.

-• Bacon Cheese Grits: Stir in cooked, crumbled bacon for a smoky, savory twist.
+• With Bacon: Stir in cooked, crumbled bacon for a smoky, savory twist.

-• Garlic Cheese Grits: Use fresh minced garlic instead of garlic powder for a stronger garlic flavor.
+• Garlic Version: Use fresh minced garlic instead of garlic powder for a bolder garlic flavor.

-• Mushroom Cheese Grits: Add sautéed mushrooms for an earthy addition.
+• Mushroom Addition: Add sautéed mushrooms for an earthy, hearty addition.

-The photos and instructions are here to help you visualize how to make a single serving of cheese grits.
+The photos and instructions are here to help you visualize how to make a small batch of cheese grits.
 See the recipe box below for ingredient amounts and full recipe instructions.

 Grits are easy to make and can be ready in less than 30 minutes.
 Keep an eye on them and stir frequently.